KamilleModules/Ekom/doc/database/database.md

                             - ...
 - procedure_operand: string, a number for the procedure type to work with (like an argument of a function).
                         It usually indicates the amount of discount to apply.
-- target: string, another string for your heuristics (like operand).
+- target: string, another string of 256 chars for your heuristics (like operand).
                     Originally, it had another use, but now it's just there in case you need it.
                     You could for instance pass the name of a class.